The American Revolution in North Carolina

 North Carolina Royal Governor Josiah Martin opposed his colony’s participation in the First Continental Congress.
 However, local delegates met at New Bern and adopted a resolution that opposed all Parliamentary taxation in the American colonies and, in direct defiance of the governor, elected delegates to the Congress.

-During the War for Independence, the opposing sides in North Carolina took on the name of English Parliamentary parties.
-The "Whigs" were the patriot side and the "Tories" were the Loyalists.
-Tory forces were defeated in the Battle of Moore's Creek Bridge in February 1776, the first military action in North Carolina and the last until near the end of the war.
+During the War for Independence, the opposing sides in North Carolina took on the names of English Parliamentary parties.
+The "Whigs" were the Patriots and the "Tories" were the Loyalists.
+Tory forces were defeated in the Battle of Moore's Creek Bridge in February of 1776, the first military action in North Carolina and the last for over four years.

-A provincial assembly met in Halifax in late 1776 and adopted a state constitution and bill of rights, which were notable for the establishment of a strong legislature and weak executive — clearly a reaction to their recent history under royal governors.
+The Fifth Provincial Congress met in Halifax in late 1776 and adopted a State Constitution and Bill of Rights, which were notable for the establishment of a strong legislature and a weak executive — clearly a reaction to their recent history under royal governors.

-Soldiers from North Carolina did see action in neighboring Virginia, South Carolina, and Georgia.
-In March 1781, American forces under Continental Army Major General Nathanael Green defeated Lord Cornwallis' forces at Guilford Courthouse, which forced the British to vacate the Carolinas.
+The North Carolina Militia did see action in neighboring Virginia, South Carolina, and Georgia.
+In March of 1781, American forces under Continental Army Major General Nathanael Greene engaged Lt.
+General Charles, Lord Cornwallis' forces at Guilford Court House, which soon prompted the British to vacate the Carolinas.